drugpl/exceptioner-api/README.md

 This means the formatting of a field is invalid.
 The documentation for that resource should be able to give you more specific information.

-**already_exists**

-This means another resource has the same value as this field.
-This can happen in resources that must have some unique key (such as Label names).

 ### HTTP Verbs

 Where possible, API v1 strives to use appropriate HTTP verbs for each action.